-The below article was originally published in Prime Time Magazine and was written by Mace Kochenderfer, CRMP SPECIFICALLY for the senior homeowner that absolutely does NOT need a reverse mortgage…
+The below article was originally published April 2014 in Prime Time Magazine.
+The rates have changed over time along with a Financial Analysis.
+We can provide you with accurate figures for your situation.
+It was written by Mace Kochenderfer, CRMP SPECIFICALLY for the senior homeowner that absolutely does NOT need a reverse mortgage…

 Teaching an Old Dog a New Trick

 This article is being written specifically for the senior homeowner that absolutely does NOT need a reverse mortgage.
 Please set your preconceived notions to the side for a few minutes and let me introduce an idea that few have considered.
 I will explain why obtaining a reverse mortgage, especially if you don’t need one, may be the smartest financial decision you have ever made.

 Most already know that a Home Equity Conversion Mortgage (or HECM) is a HUD insured reverse mortgage.
 The HECM program is reserved for homeowners 62 and older and (for the moment) does not have any income or credit score requirements.
 The homeowner retains ownership and the house is typically passed on to the heirs.
 Nothing new here; it has been this way since 1989.

 However, did you know that the unused Line of Credit actually gets bigger over time?
 The HECM Line of Credit has the ability to grow beyond the original loan amount.
 Think about this carefully for a moment and take a look at some real numbers using the Nu62 calculator with data provided by Moody’s Analytics and Research.*